rpominov/fun-task/README.md

 If we have a Task:

 - We can start the computation that it represents (e.g. a network request)
- - Although we can choose not to start the computation and just throw task away
+- We can choose not to start the computation and just throw task away
- - Also we can start it more than once
+- We can start it more than once
 - While computation is running we can notify it that we don't interested in the result any more, and as a response computation can choose to terminate itself
 - When computation finishes we get the result

 If we have a Promise:

 - Computation is already running (or finished) and we don't have any control of it
 - We can get the result whenever it's ready
 - If two or more consumers have a same Promise they all will get the same result

 The last item is important.
 This is the key advantage of Promises over Tasks.
 Tasks don't have this feature.
 If two consumers have a same Task, each of them have to spawn their own instance of the computation in order to get the result, and they may even get different results.